-Note: Tylor will be appearing as Billy in Billy Elliot the Musical (BETM) in Duryea, Pennsylvania, presented by Phoenix Performing Arts Centre, from May 12-27, 2017.
+Note: Tylor’s final show as Billy in Billy Elliot the Musical (BETM) in Duryea, Pennsylvania, presented by Phoenix Performing Arts Centre, was on May 27, 2017.

 Debut: May 12, 2017 (Duryea, PA)